Kimjisoo1710/CS122_Project/README.md

 </ul>

 ## .gitignore file and a license
 This .gitignore file excludes a wide range of automatically generated files from Python development, including byte-compiled files, caches, build artifacts, logs, and virtual environments.
 It also ignores framework-specific and tooling-related files for projects using Django, Flask, Jupyter, and several packaging and type-checking tools.
 Manually added to ignore the .DS_Store file that macOS creates automatically to store folder view settings and other metadata.
-This keeps the project clean of unnecessary files.
+This keeps the project clean of unnecessary files. <br>
-License Type: BSD 3-Clause "New" or "Revised" License
+**License Type**: BSD 3-Clause "New" or "Revised" License